cybersagnik/lsb-steganography-tool/README.md

 ### **3️⃣ Decoder (decoder.py)**
 - Extracts a hidden message from an encoded image

+### **5️⃣ Encryptor_Decryptor (encrypy_decrypt.py)
+- Encrypts the message using AES-256 algorithm by the key given by user as password.
+- Decrypts the message given the password.

 ### **4️⃣ CLI Interface (main.py)**
 - Provides a user-friendly command-line interface
 - Displays progress bars and colored output